skylozerus/earth_empire_advanced/README.md

 # Earth Empire Advanced

-A collection of **Tampermonkey userscripts** that enhance the [Earth Empires](https://www.earthempires.com) browser game experience � adding sortable tables, search history, and data extraction tools directly in your browser.
+A collection of **Tampermonkey userscripts** that enhance the [Earth Empires](https://www.earthempires.com) browser game experience : adding sortable tables, search history, and more to come.

 ---